 As a performer, my main goal in life is to shine.
-Well, that is what I am supposed to do.
+Well, that’s what I’m supposed to do.
 It is what we are all told or tell ourselves whenever we are about to enter the spotlights of the stage.
 Isn’t it?
 Be the brightest star.

-But actually, it is not always that easy.
+But actually, it’s not always that easy.

-It was only recently while performing ‘The Nutcracker‘ during the company’s tour to Basel that I had a real shiny moment that brought back the sparkly feelings of dancing on stage – I finally managed to dance pain-free and worry free.
-It was within the second performance when I realised I could relax and remembered what it was like to dance how I did before my injury and it has honestly been such a long time since I danced like that.
+It was only recently while performing ‘The Nutcracker‘ during the company’s tour to Basel that I had a real shining moment that brought back the sparkly feelings of dancing on stage – I finally managed to dance pain-free and worry free.
+It was during the second performance when I realised I could relax and remembered what it was like to dance how I did before my injury and it has honestly been such a long time since I danced like that.

-I hope this can be a step forward for my foot (literally) but as I can not guarantee that I most of all want to take this feeling into every dance I do because it is so easy to forget it and just to worry about everything else that could happen.
+I hope this can be a step forward for my foot (literally) but as I can not guarantee that I most of all want to take this feeling into every dance I do because it is so easy to forget it and just worry about everything else that could happen.
 I don’t want worry to tarnish my performances, or anyone else’s.
 We all deserve a shining moment, in whatever way it may be and we shouldn’t let doubt or nerves override the happiness.
 Let the shine tarnish the worry and conceal the pain.
 Your heart will beat so fast if you do.